About Camp Chrysalis

 Current Full-Time Staff

 Lee has been an educator and mentor to young people since 1973 as a teacher and middle school director.
-He is currently working at Brandeis Marin School in San Rafael and tutoring individual students in Berkeley.
-He loves conifers, singing, cooking, and hiking in the Sierras.
+After 45 years in education, he is loving retirement where he spearheads Camp Chrysalis between summers and coaches individual students in math.
+He loves conifers, birds, singing, cooking, and hiking in the Sierras.
 He tunes the camp organizational engine while sharing his fascination with the outdoors and his vision for building community.

 Ashley Daly is a math teacher at Berkeley High, outdoor adventure enthusiast, and described by her students as a "kid at heart."
 She grew up with Camp Chrysalis, starting as a camper at age 10 when she fell in love with sleeping outside and exploring nature.
 Since she joined the staff in 2006, she has not missed a single summer and can't wait to return to the camp family again in just a few months!